lulu-duan/faredrop/README.md

-# Roamance
+# FareDrop

-Roamance is an application designed to monitor flight prices, flight statuses, and alert users of relevant information.
+FareDrop is an application designed to monitor flight prices, flight statuses, and alert users of relevant information.